 About The Town's Inn

-Renovation and restoration of the Inn commenced 1 March 2007, and the official Chamber of Commerce ribbon-cutting opening was 21 August, 2007.
-The first floor contains a full service restaurant that serves visitors as well as local residents from 6:00 a.m. through 10:00 p.m. daily.
-The second floor consists of the Appalachian Room and Potomac Room, as well as the bathrooms that were updated and renovated in 2007.
+Renovation and restoration of the Heritage House commenced 1 March 2007, and the official Chamber of Commerce ribbon-cutting opening was 21 August, 2007.
+The first floor contains a full service restaurant & Sundry /Supply/ Snack & Gift Shoppe & the living quarters of the proprietor.
+That serve visitors as well as local residents from 6:00 a.m. through 10:00 p.m. daily.
+The second floor consists of the Appalachian Room and Potomac Room, as well as the slate tile bathrooms that were updated and renovated in 2007.
 The third floor consists of the Shenandoah Room and the parlor, which is a common area for guests in all three rooms.